Cynesiz/linux-configs/README.md

-# linux-customizations
+# linux config scripts
-Config scripts I find myself reusing on a daily basis.
+Scripted operations that I find myself reusing on a daily basis.

 Work in progress, some code is untested, regularly updating.